nicolasjafelle/maven-repo/README.md

 maven-repo
 ==========

-Maven repository to use for .aar files or .jar that are not in Maven Central.
+Maven repository which contain Android .aar dependencies or .jar dependencies that are not in Maven Central.
+You can use it with Gradle or Maven.

 How to Use
 ==========